getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ## 3. Applying Workflows

-Now that your event stream is fine-tuned to reflect real problems in your code, it's a good practice to react to errors as they happen.
-If an issue reflects a real problem in your code, resolve it, otherwise --- discard.
+Now that your event stream is fine-tuned to reflect real problems in your code, it's an excellent practice to react to errors as they happen.
+If an issue reflects a real problem in your code, resolve it; otherwise--- discard.

 ### Resolve Issue